Artemis20123/FangLiRenZhang_ENV872_EDA_FinalProject/README.md

 ## Future development

--   **Animations** ([https://leafletjs.com/examples/choropleth/](https://leafletjs.com/examples/choropleth/){style="font-size: 11pt;"})
+-   **Animations**

     For future development of our map, we have explored the possibility of incorporating animations to enhance the user experience.
-Specifically, we were interested in adding the functionality to zoom in to cities when clicking on them or visually highlighting them when hovered over with a mouse.
+Specifically, we were interested in adding the functionality to zoom in to cities when clicking on them or visually highlighting them when hovered over with a mouse (example: [https://leafletjs.com/examples/choropleth/](https://leafletjs.com/examples/choropleth/){style="font-size: 11pt;"}).
 However, we encountered difficulties in implementing these features and were unable to validate them.

 -   **Search control**